opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 The new header file defines interfaces for a single object of type P4EXT_ENTRY.
 This new object mimics a P4 table entity.
 The attributes of the object define the various P4 table constructs such as table name, match key, action name and action parameters.
 Each of these attributes is defined as string type.
 For SAI implementations that are P4 compatible, these strings can simply be set to corresponding P4 table construct.
 For SAI implementations that do not express their pipeline in P4, a mapping library can be implemented to map the P4 Extension SAI API calls via some translation logic to corresponding driver APIs.
 This translation could be static, in which case the SAI recompilation would become necessary to implement a new feature or it could be dynamic.

 ### SAI P4EXT Entry Attributes ###
 *sai_p4ext_entry_attr_t* defines the SAI P4 Extension Attributes.
 Each of the attributes is of type string.
-As seen below the attributes mimic P4 table attributes such as table name, match fields (key:value pairs), action field (key:value pairs), action paramters (key:value pairs).
+As seen below the attributes mimic P4 table attributes such as table name, match fields (key:value pairs), action field (key:value pairs), action parameters (key:value pairs).
 The format for each of these string attribute values will be described later in the API usage section.

 ```cpp
 /**